The King's Two Bodies: Reception and influence

 A primary reason for a revival of interest in Kantorowicz's work in the post-WWII era was the use of the work by Michel Foucault in his classic Discipline and Punish, where he drew a parallel between the duality of the king and the body of a man condemned.
 Reworkings of (and homages to) Kantorowicz's title have included The Queen's Two Bodies, The Pope's Body, The King's Two Maps, the People's Two Bodies, the King's Other Body, and more.

-One of the more notable controversies involving Kantorowicz's legacy was the claim by Norman Cantor that he was one of two "Nazi twins" (the other being Percy Ernst Schramm, an actual member of the Nazi party) due to the popular reception of his book on Frederick the Second among Nazis.
-Cantor's arguments however were later regarded as a twisting of facts and a "massive libel."
+One of the more notable controversies involving Kantorowicz's legacy was Norman Cantor's claim that Kantorowicz was one of two "Nazi twins" (the other being Percy Ernst Schramm) due to the popular reception of his book on Frederick II among members of the Nazi party.
+Cantor's arguments, however, were later regarded as a twisting of facts and a "massive libel."